debugging-assumptions/debugging-assumptions.github.io/artifact/DOCKER.md

 # Using the Docker Image

 We provide a Docker image based on Debian Bullseye that already contains all benchmarks and tools required to run the experiments.
-For Angelix and Prophet, we use separate Docker images that are called through a Docker-in-Docker setup in the main image by sharing the Docker daemon of the host machine.
-The Angelix and Prophet Docker images need to be built before the main Docker image.
+For Angelix, we use a separate Docker image which is called through a Docker-in-Docker setup in the main image by sharing the Docker daemon of the host machine.
+The Angelix Docker image needs to be built before building the main Docker image.

 ## Building and running the Docker Image